Ultrasound Registry Review LLC logo

 • Caused by trauma or invasive procedures

-• Blood escapes the artery into surrounding tissues and is encapsulated within the tissues
+• Blood escapes through all 3 layers of the artery into surrounding tissues and is encapsulated within the tissues

 • Forms round sac of blood